thomasjames145/LagomREADME/README.md

 ## Finishing Line

 Please join my discord server and leave any feedback or suggestions for the modlist.
 Im also looking to improve and I am very new to this.
 Consider this an alpha version, so much can be changed or improved.
 Thank you and Enjoy!
+I would also recommend checking out PureDark's (the author of the new upscaler mod) patreon for an enb compatible upscaler.
+I use it on my RTX 2060 and it makes my frames a stable 60 anywhere.